 Community Rebuilding Fund

 The Community Rebuilding Fund launched in September 2020 following Oregon’s devastating wildfire season which burned over one million acres, destroyed thousands of homes, and killed nearly a dozen Oregonians.
 These wildfires forever changed many of Oregon’s vibrant rural communities.
-To date the fund has awarded $6 million in grants to more than 57 organizations, helping these communities rebuild, and the resources they have to do so, will also forever shape the people and places that are the fabric of our diverse and dynamic state.
+To date the fund has awarded $6 million in grants to more than 57 organizations, helping these communities rebuild the fabric of our diverse and dynamic state.

 - September 13, 2022: Oregon Community Foundation Deploys Another $1.7 Million in Community Rebuilding Fund Grants as Ravaged Communities Mark Two Years Since the 2020 Labor Day Fires

 - February 9, 2022: Oregon Community Foundation to Deploy Nearly $1.46 Million in American Red Cross Relief for Fire Impacted Communities in Oregon

 - November 10, 2021: Oregon Community Foundation and Community Rebuilding Fund Deploy $2.3 Million in Third Round of Relief for Fire Impacted Communities

 - September 15, 2021 Second Round of 2020 Community Rebuilding Fund Relief Deploys $1.4 Million for Fire-Ravaged Communities in Need

 - August 11, 2021: Nearly $4.7 Million Deployed for Long-Term Rebuilding of Communities Impacted by 2020 Fires in Oregon